Manoj123-github/Docker/README.md

 An image contains instructions for creating a docker container.
 It is just a read-only template.
 It is used to store and ship applications.
 You might create your own images or you might only use those created by others and published in a registry.
 To build your own image, you create a Dockerfile with a simple syntax for defining the steps needed to create the image and run it.
 Each instruction in a Dockerfile creates a layer in the image.

+# Dockerfile

+Dockerfile is a file where you provide the steps to build your Docker Image.